Skip to main content

 Biography

 Quincy Thomas Stewart is an Associate Professor of Sociology at Northwestern University.
-He is interested in the dynamic processes that create inequalities in socioeconomic status, health and mortality.
-Stewart has published on quantitative methods for studying inequality, the estimation of mortality, and on racial and ethnic disparities in socioeconomic status, health and mortality.
+His research artistically explores the processes that create inequalities in socioeconomic status, health, and mortality.
+He has published on mathematical methods for studying inequality and estimating mortality, as well as on racial and ethnic disparities in socioeconomic status, health, and mortality.
+His current work includes using storytelling and computational models to shed light on the system of racial inequality, examining the role of disease prevalence in mortality outcomes, and investigating informal research networks in social science.

 Courses Taught